pyladies/pyladies/www/_posts/2023/2023-09-28-cfp-closed.md

   all of our chapter organizers joined the official PyLadies Slack.
 Additionally, not all of our chapter organizers have been actively checking their PyLadies email address.
 Therefore, PyLadies as a global community need to establish a better way to communicate and engage with the local chapter organizers.

-We also need a better way to communicate with our worldwide members, aside from social media (Twitter/X).
+- We also need a better way to communicate with our worldwide members, aside from social media (like Twitter/X, etc.).
-  At the moment, PyLadies do not have a members mailing list or newsletter, making it difficult to reach the members unless if they are on social media.
+  At the moment, PyLadies do not have a global members mailing list or newsletter, making it challenging to reach the members unless if they are on social media.

 - Even though Français and 中文 are considered major languages of the world, and the official languages of the UN, it is possible that we do not actually have as